-Early Intervention Services- Local Standard Standard Per erformance Measure/Method Provider/Sub-recipient Responsibility Services (EIS) that include identification of individuals at points of entry and access to services and provision of: • HIV Testing and Targeted counseling • Referral services • Linkage to care • Health education and literacy training that enable clients to navigate the HIV system of care All four components must be present, but Part A funds are to be used for HIV testing only as necessary to supplement, not to supplant, • Part testing adeq will exist exist exact exist cumentation that: art A funds are used for HIV ting only where existing federal, te, and local funds are not equate, and Ryan White funds Il supplement and not supplant sting funds for testing adividuals who test positive are terred for and linked to health the and supportive services ealth education and literacy ning is provided that enables tents to navigate the HIV system tents is provided at or in ordination with documented key not of entry the services are coordinated with the prevention efforts and the services are grants.
-Sub-recipient will have a written training plan for EIS staff.
-EIS staff will have documentation of completed training plan; which includes, at a minimum, HIV 501 training.
-Documentation of the sub-recipient effort to link the client to an initial medical appointment, within 30 days.
-Of those clients who attended their initial medical appointment: documentation of the client's attendance (or lack thereof) to a follow-up medical appointment, including completed lab tests.
-Of those clients who attended their initial medical appointment: documentation of the client's attendance (or lack thereof) to a follow-up well-visit medical appointment (to assess prescribed medication regimen), including lab test results.
-This usually occurs within 6 months of initial visit.
+Early Intervention Services- Local Standard Standard Performance Measure/Method Provider/Sub-recipient Responsibility Support of Early Intervention Documentation that: • Sub-recipient will have a written training plan for Services (EIS) that include • Part A funds are used for HIV EIS staff. identification of individuals at testing only where existing federal, state, and local funds are not • EIS staff will have documentation of completed training plan; which includes, at a minimum, HIV points of entry and access to services and provision of: adequate, and Ryan White funds 501 training. • HIV Testing and Targeted will supplement and not supplant • Documentation of the sub-recipient effort to link counseling existing funds for testing the client to an initial medical appointment, within Referral services Individuals who test positive are 30 days.
+Linkage to care referred for and linked to health • Of those clients who attended their initial medical • Health education and literacy care and supportive services appointment: documentation of the client's training that enable clients to Health education and literacy attendance (or lack thereof) to a follow-up medical navigate the HIV system of training is provided that enables appointment, including completed lab tests. care clients to navigate the HIV system • Of those clients who attended their initial medical All four components must be EIS is provided at or in appointment: documentation of the client's present, but Part A funds are coordination with documented key attendance (or lack thereof) to a follow-up well-visit to be used for HIV testing points of entry medical appointment (to assess prescribed only as necessary to • EIS services are coordinated with medication regimen), including lab test results.
+This supplement, not to supplant, HIV prevention efforts and usually occurs within 6 months of initial visit. existing funding programs